 GRANT AWARDING POLICY

-Annually, Mepal Parish Council (GPC) offers modest grants to small organisations and local groups in Mepal working for the benefit of the community in Gazeley.
+Annually, Gazeley Parish Council (GPC) offers modest grants to small organisations and local groups in Gazeley working for the benefit of the community in Gazeley.
 Grants are made from money provided by the council taxpayers of Gazeley Parish in the form of a precept from WSDC and accordingly the Parish Council has a responsibility to satisfy itself that grants will provide benefit to the local community.

 The overall grants budget will be set annually as part of the general budget setting process and the individual grants awarded will be expected to be no more than the total available.